spatie/laravel-settings/README.md

 #### Local casts

-Local casts work on one specific settings DTO's and should be defined for each property:
+Local casts work on one specific settings class and should be defined for each property:

 ```php
 class DateSettings extends Settings